All emergencies

 Floods have affected millions of people and caused many deaths.

-If you're travelling during monsoon season, ask your tour operator if services have been affected.
+If you're travelling during monsoon season (June to October), ask your tour operator if services have been affected.

 Cyclones are common in Indian waters from April to December.
 They are particularly common around the Bay of Bengal in eastern India.